Cashinflow/New-dawn/README.md

-i am Dayo Iintend to create projects that will be of tremendous benefit to all
+i am Dayo Iintend to create projects that will be of tremendous benefit to al